Ready to STOP playing behavior whack-a-mole?

 When someone asks me how to stop lying, or stealing, or opposition, or aggression, or ignoring, or almost anything!
 I can’t even begin to answer until I understand the level of activation or energy coming from the nervous system that is driving the behavior.

 There’s a lot of complex neuroscience we could turn to help us understand- and then change if needed- behavior things like polyvagal theory, affect regulation theory, and state dependent functioning theory.
-If you want to dive deep into the science, the theories, the brain, and the nervous system, consider Being With, my year long immersion program for professionals.
+If you want to dive deep into the science, the theories, the brain, and the nervous system, consider the Professional Immersion Program {formerly Being With}, my year long immersion program for professionals.

 But for today, we’re gonna skip the theories and just go right to the metaphor that over the years, hundreds of kids and their parents helped me develop.